GET IN TOUCH

 What is the difference between a bank levy and wage garnishment in North Carolina?

-A bank levy targets funds already in your account, freezing and seizing them immediately.
-Wage garnishment applies to future income, requiring employers to withhold a percentage of wages each pay period.
-Both actions continue until your tax debt is resolved or the department approves a payment plan or other formal tax relief arrangement.
+A bank garnishment targets funds already in your account, requiring the bank to hold and transfer those funds to the department.
+Wage garnishment applies to future income and requires employers to withhold a portion of wages, salaries, or non-wage payments each pay period.
+Both actions continue until your tax debt is resolved or, in the case of wage garnishment, the department approves a qualifying installment payment agreement.

 Can I set up a payment plan after receiving a bank levy notice?